Malabar is a family business that is based in Saint-Paul since 1991.

 After a few years, Bruno went back to his home city, Bordeaux, to start a new career path and Eric took his place in the kitchen.
 Having no experience whatsoever in the cooking department, he spent hours researching recipes and trying new things.
 This is how a new passion was born.
 Eric is now a self-taught chef that likes to work with local producers to give you a taste of the fresh Provence food.

-Having travelled a lot in Asia when they were younger they take inspiration from those rich experiences in some dishes of the day and in the name "Malabar" which comes from a South-West region in India covering the Kerala with the districts of Kanyakumari, Tulu Nadu & Kodagu.
+Having travelled a lot in Asia when they were younger they take inspiration from those rich experiences in the name "Malabar" which comes from a South-West region in India covering the Kerala with the districts of Kanyakumari, Tulu Nadu & Kodagu.